JocysCom/UMQF/MORA/analysis/enders-game/entities/valentine-wiggin-actions.md

 Group size: Billions.
 Total = **+2,750,000**

 ### 2 Buggers - memorial

+Context: Valentine's history preserved the memory of the Buggers, ensuring they would not be forgotten.

 - ΔOS = +0.10 (Preserving their memory)
 - VSA(Queen) = 0.90